Anjani100/Lung-Cancer-Using-ML/README.md

 # Lung-Cancer-Using-ML
-A project to automate the prediction of lung cancer through X-Ray Images
+A project to automate the prediction of lung cancer through X-Ray Images.